zelcion/birbs/README.md

 --------------------
 #### A Quick Heads'up
-**THIS README IS OUTDATED AND WILL BE REWRITTEN SOON**

-> This initial implementation will be deprecated in the near future in favor of a much more nice syntax and classes you are yet to see.
-So please, be warned to not use this before the planned `0.5` version, but feel welcome to open issues and feature requests!
+> We updated to version `0.5`, which is the first production-ready package!
+> There are still some things on the roadmap which will greatly increase Birbs' functionality.
+When those are implemented we will be moving to our `1.x.x` packages.

-## Why Birbs?
+## What is Birbs?
+Why Birbs?

+Birbs is an Event encapsulator that gives context and extensability to node's plain events.
+It's objective is to bring the marvels of encapsulation and polymorfism of OOP into the world of Events!

+For instance, with it you can reuse a `Behaviour` of your application in different contexts, let's say an error handler for an API response.
+Just bind the handler to a `Behaviour` and `.broadcast()` it to it's `Container`!

 Birbs is internally built on Node's internal robust events engine, and got no other dependency at all!
 Also it helps you to encapsulate expected behaviors in namespaces for you to have a much more wholesome (and controlled) experience when dealing with events.

 Personally, I find it helpful to dispatch events with multiple listeners, which are to be executed only once, and are instantiated every call to expect a response.
-[See `EventGroup`]

 Oh, it also uses typescript!